Vaughan Allison: Music industry

 His work as a promoter and booker has seen him tour various Australian artists throughout Japan, including The Lagerphones, Grand Salvo, The Twoks, The Harpoons, Sunnyside (who played Fuji Rock 2019), Owl Eyes, and Oliver Mann.

 He has also worked as an on-site, Japan-based fixer for artists such as Hiatus Kaiyote and Blue King Brown, among others, and booked a debut Australia tour for Kyoto outfit Zahatorte in 2019.
 The tour with Zahatorte included shows at Northcote Social Club and Mona Museum and appearances on live radio ABC Hobart, SBS Sydney, and 3CR Melbourne.

 In August 2021, Vaughan invited Kyoto-based artist YeYe (10 million hits on YouTube) to hold two sold-out shows at Mia Mia and one show at Convenience Store Takahashi.

+Vaughan regularly holds intimate live music shows at his cafe Mia Mia, often unplugged, with artists such as TennisCoats, Strange Reitaro, Yuga, and Alfred Beach Sandal.

 Coffee industry

 Vaughan has long been an enthusiastic and leading member of Tokyo's coffee community.
 He's worked as a commentator, writer, event organizer, emcee, and judge for competitions showcasing Japan's coffee community.

 As a writer and curator, he's promoted various coffee shops and baristas through multiple media channels, including Casa BRUTUS Magazine and online media like lifestyle web magazine Harumari and Signpost, where he published pieces on Koffee MameyaA and Chatei Hatou.
 Vaughan was also invited to curate and write the Tokyo City Profile for specialty coffee magazine Standart.

 Working with Good Coffee online magazine, he built the @goodcoffeeme Instagram's following from 100 to 50,000 followers in three years.
 He was also one of the Tokyo Coffee Festival's key members - producing the 2018 spring festival, which was one of the most attended (40,000 attendees over two days) Tokyo Coffee Festivals in history.

 In 2016, Vaughan released a limited edition book titled 29 cafes 23 photographers 5 baristas 1 illustrator and a lot of coffee with Vaughan.

 He worked with Miki Suzuki as her English coach during her time at the World Barista Championship in Seoul in 2017, in which she placed 2nd in the world.
 He's also been the emcee at the Latte Art Championships in 2018 and 2019, as well as a judge at other competitions like the Tokyo Matcha Latte Art Competition in 2019.

 From 2021, Vaughan started working with Bushmills Whiskey to promote their presence in the café industry.

+Vaughan is also the regular Emcee of the Free Pour Latte Art Grand Prix held at Tokyo Big Sight, which brings 64 baristas together from Japan and around the world to compete in the 3 day competition.